FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

  <img src="./images/GettingStarted/media/image5-5.png" style="width:35%" />

 >To create an Azure storage account which supports ADLS Gen2 storage, you must enable the **Enable hierchical namespace** setting.
-This is important when creating a storage account because the settings cannot be changed after the storage account has already been created.
+This is important when creating a storage account because this setting cannot be changed after the storage account has already been created.

 When creating the new account enter a name such as **devcampteststorage** as shown in the following screenshot.
 After entering a name,